MENU

 In this example, we're just returning a simple object in our data() function, but we could have easily used node-fetch and gotten our blogpost from a CMS or used fs to read from the filesystem:

-Elder.js' approach to routing is unconventional but it offers several distinct advantages, the two biggest are:
+Elder.js' approach to routing gives you complete control offering several distinct advantages, the two biggest are:

-1. Unlike traditional 'parameter based' routing, Elder.js' does not have to crawl all of the links of a site to know what pages need to be generated.
+1. By allowing users to define all of the requests a for a route, Elder.js' does not have to crawl all of the links of a site to know what pages need to be generated.
 This allows for fully parallelized build times that scale with CPU resources.
 (As of October 2020, ElderGuide.com has ~20k pages and builds in 1 minute 22 seconds.)

 2. Users have full control over their URL structure.
 No complex regex is needed to have /senior-living/:facilityId/ and /senior-living/:articleId/ and /senior-living/:parentCompanyId/.
 This also makes i18n and l10n much more approachable.